 The Houston Oilers would make the surprising grab in the 8th round of the 1992 draft and take Bucky with the 220th pick.
 (Brad Johnson went 7 picks later to the Vikings, but as of this date, no member of the 1992 draft has been enshrined.)

-An immediate fan favorite due to the proximity of A&M, Richardson unseated Houston 3rd string quarterback Reggie Slack for the position and ride the bench squarely behind Warren Moon and Cody Carlson.
-Bucky was a great athlete and with a ‘do it all’ mentality, even contributed playing on special teams for the Oilers.
+An immediate fan favorite due to the proximity of A&M, Richardson unseated Houston 3rd string quarterback Reggie Slack for the position and rode the bench squarely behind Warren Moon and Cody Carlson.
+Bucky was a great athlete and with a ‘do it all’ mentality, even contributing on special teams for the Oilers.
 At training camp demand for his autograph even rivaled that of Warren Moon, but I would manage to get his autograph on this really nice Star Pics 1992 card.

 After the Oilers collapsed again the playoffs in 1993, owner Bud Adams made good on his threats and dismantled the Oilers, starting by trading quarterback Warren Moon to Minnesota.
-With Moon gone Carlson was the defacto starter to begin the 1994 season, but fans began clamoring for Richardson during the preseason after his memorable last second Herculaneum heroics against the Dallas Cowboys.
-Carlson’s career in the meantime would take a bad turn and injuires would sideline him for the majority of the season, leaving the starting job firmly in the hands of 3rd year pro Richardson.
+With Moon gone, Carlson was the defacto starter to begin the 1994 season, but fans began clamoring for Richardson during the preseason after his memorable last second Herculaneum heroics against the Dallas Cowboys.
+Carlson’s career in the meantime took a bad turn and injuries sidelined him for the majority of the season, leaving the starting job firmly in the hands of 3rd year pro Richardson.

 With Jeff Fisher now in place as the Oilers coach, Richardson was allowed to leave via free agency at the conclusion of the season.
-The Dallas Cowboys would sign Richardson in 1995 converting him to fullback but he would not see any playing time.
-He’d be on the move again in 1996 where Richardson would sign with the Chiefs, ironically beating the Cowboys again in the preseason at quarterback, and would finish his career sitting on the bench in Kansas City.
+The Dallas Cowboys signed Richardson in 1995, converting him to fullback but he would not see any playing time.
+He’d be on the move again in 1996 as Bucky signed with the Chiefs, ironically beating the Cowboys again in the preseason at quarterback.
+He’d finish his career sitting on the bench in Kansas City.

 Since football Bucky has retired to Houston where he’s still remembered fondly by the A&M faithful for his playing days in the SWC.
 He also runs a water treatment facility and coaches little league football.
 I sent off for the Skybox, ProSet, and GameDay autographs last month, and received a response in under 10 days.